 However, if you were to purchase a 16-ft straight ladder, it’s going to be hard to find ideal storage for it, which means that unless you have a massive garage, you might have to leave your ladder outside.
 Aside from the obvious disadvantage of making things a lot easier for the thieves, this is also not very practical and it can result in your ladder deteriorating much faster.

-Another benefit to having a telescopic ladder as compared to the traditional types of ladders is that you get a lot more uses out of the former than you do the latter.
-For instance, if you need a 16-ft ladder to get to the roof in your home, you may need another, much shorter one to get into your loft.
+Another benefit of having a telescopic ladder as compared to the traditional types of ladders is that you get a lot more uses out of the former than you do the latter.
+For instance, if you need a 16-ft ladder to get to the roof in your home, you may need another, the much shorter one to get into your loft.
 This is where a telescopic ladder truly shines because you can use one ladder and easily adjust it to suit a variety of projects.

 A third, but equally important benefit of having a telescopic ladder is that they are super lightweight.
 If you’ve ever had to carry a long, heavy ladder from one job site to the next over and over again, you’ll really appreciate this feature.
 With a telescopic ladder, you can even carry it to and from your car or anywhere using only one hand, whereas a conventional ladder would likely bash against things as you’re moving it around.